Guidelines on the use of Quiet Rooms

 Where are the Quiet Rooms located?

 The room is located in 4/32 and a shower room is available along the corridor at Room 4/01.
 These facilities are located on the 4th floor and are accessible by stairs or lift (the lift is located by the War Poet's Collection).

 The rooms are H12 and H13.
 A shower room with ablution facilities for all to use is located between floor G and floor H (currently marked H10).

-There are two Quiet Rooms at Sighthill Campus (in rooms 1.B.03 and 1.B.04) and ablution facilities are available along the same corridor in both the female (1.B.07) and male toilets (1.B.08).
+The room is located in 1.B.04 and ablution facilities are available along the same corridor in both the female (1.B.07) and male toilets (1.B.08).

 Can I book a Quiet Room?

 No, these rooms are available for anyone to use without the need to inform anyone.
 If you need a room for your group to meet, you should complete the online room booking form.